 Beauty was surrendered to Animal Control because her owner failed to care for her.
 She went without proper vet and dental care for a period of time, and was malnourished and underweight when she was surrendered.
-She’s making a fine recovery, and will be a lovely companion horse in the future.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.